Skip to content

 The inside of our anuses contains numerous glands that produce fluid.
 Sometimes, these glands get blocked or clogged, causing a build-up of bacteria.
 Over time, this can swell up and result in the tissue around the area becoming infected and filled with liquid.
 This is also known as an anal abscess.

 They are typically caused by bacterial infections from perianal abscesses or other factors introducing bacteria into the anal glands or surrounding tissues.
-If left untreated, perianal abscesses can lead to complications, such as the formation of anal fistulas.

 Generally, doctors recommend Singaporeans undergo an anal abscess removal in Singapore to prevent further complications and infections.

-Anal fistulas can cause unpleasant symptoms, such as discomfort and skin irritation, and will not usually get better on their own.
+Anal fistulas can cause unpleasant symptoms, and will not usually get better on their own.
 Surgery is recommended in almost all cases.
-Other less common causes of fistulas include Crohn’s disease, diverticular disease, TB and HIV.

 • Skin irritation around the anus